MacintoshGarden/Website/Supported Browsers.md

 **Version 2.1**
 Page caching issue found in relation to form submissions.
 Change Update pages from *Once per session* to *Always*

+## MacLynx
+Cameron Kaiser has put some impressive work in updating MacLynx, a Macintosh implementation of the Lynx text-based browser.

+**Version b3**
+No issues found.
+Automatically falls back to the text-theme and allows browsing the website without issues.

+## MacWWWW
+**Version 1.0.3**
+Sends empty Host header, does not work.

+## NCSA Mosaic
+**Version 3.0b4**
+Sends empty Host header, does not work.

 ## Netscape
 **Version 4**